-When the mode pin is at Logic 0, the AD9709 operates in interleaved mode.
+When the MODE pin is at Logic 0, the AD9763 operates in interleaved mode.
 WRT1 now functions as IQWRT and CLK1 functions as IQCLK.
 WRT2 functions as IQSEL and CLK2 functions as IQRESET.

 Data enters the device on the rising edge of IQWRT.
 The logic level of IQSEL will steer the data to either Channel Latch 1 (IQSEL = 1) or to Channel Latch 2 (IQSEL = 0).
-Note: For proper operation, IQSEL should only change state when IQWRT and IQCLK are low.

 When IQRESET is high, IQCLK is disabled.
 When IQRESET goes low, the following rising edge on IQCLK will update both DAC latches with the data present at their inputs.
-In the interleaved mode IQCLK is divided by 2 internally.
+In the interleaved mode, IQCLK is divided by 2 internally.
 Following this first rising edge, the DAC latches will only be updated on every other rising edge of IQCLK.
 In this way, IQRESET can be used to synchronize the routing of the data to the DACs.